Skip to content

 • Improve test coverage — Key gaps: signed (SymSInt/SInt) operations are under-tested across the board, W=1 and W=64 boundary cases are sparse, and mixed concrete+symbolic bitwise only tests AND.

 • Fuzz tests — Property-based tests using Google FuzzTest.
-Roundtrip (concrete -> symbolic -> concrete) is done.
+Roundtrip, checked-construction idempotency, and same-width cast roundtrip are done.
 Ideas for more:

 • Arithmetic properties — Commutativity (a + b == b + a), negation (a + (-a) == 0), bitwise identity (a & a == a).
 Verified via solver.